 In Abomey, Dahomey’s former capital, the Historical Museum occupies two royal palaces with bas-reliefs recounting the kingdom’s past and a throne mounted on human skulls.
 To the north, Pendjari National Park offers safaris with elephants, hippos and lions.

 ARRIVAL & AIRPORT PICKUP

-After you have booked and confirmed your placement, please book your flights to arrive at Cadjehoun International Airport in Cotonou.
-A member of staff from our local partner organization in Benin will meet you on arrival at the airport and take you to the volunteer guest house or host family which will be your base for volunteering.
+After you have applied, booked and confirmed your placement, please book your flights to arrive at Cotonou Cadjehoun Airport in Cotonou.
+This is the main international airport in Benin.
+A member of staff from our local partner organization will meet you on arrival at Airport.

-Visas: Visitors to Benin must obtain a visa from one of the Beninese diplomatic missions or apply for an e-Visa, unless they come from one of the visa exempt countries.
+Visitors to Benin must obtain a visa from one of the Beninese diplomatic missions or apply for an e-Visa, unless they come from one of the visa exempt countries.
+Citizens of over 60 countries and territories can visit Benin without a visa.
 Nationals of countries that require a visa can obtain an electronic visa.
 Electronic visas are available for stays up to 30 days (single and multiple) and 90 days (multiple).
-Citizens of all African countries and territories can visit Benin without a visa for up to 90 days

 You’ll need to buy appropriate travel insurance covering your participation on the program.
 You won’t be able to go without the right travel insurance so double check to avoid disappointment.
 Please make sure that you’re covered for the whole duration of your trip – from the day you leave your home to the day you return.
 Buy here Now